epfl-dlab/youtube_embeddings/README.md

 ### Step 1: Generate the data for topic modelling

-Users can find the  source codes in the folders `src`.
+Users can find the  source codes in the folder `src`.

 **Now, we can generate the correct data for topic modelling by executing:**